Skip to content

 The following information on OpenType features is mainly intended for font and applications developers.
 For help with using font features in applications see Using Font Features and Using SIL Fonts on Web Pages.

-Tags for Layout Feature tables which are in the range “ss01” to “ss20” are registered as Stylistic Set 1 through 20.
+Feature tags in the range “ss01” to “ss20” are registered as Stylistic Set 1 through 20.
 Tags in the range “cv01” to “cv99” are registered as Character Variant 1 through 99.
+The registry does not describe what these features are intended to do — it is up to the font developer to define and document that.

-When should one use Stylistic Sets and when should one use Character Variants?
+When should a font developer use Stylistic Sets and when should one use Character Variants?

 According to the OpenType spec, Character Variants (cvxx tags) should be preferred when only one character or very closely related characters are affected.
 Examples include: